The MiniBus is available for hire to associated or community groups.

 - + £2.00* or one Litre of diesel per 5 miles – OR returned topped up to same level/range at start

 - Be a current paid-up Trust member – it’s only £5 and easy to join

-- Have a clean full licence with no medical restrictions (see here), 2 years minimum category B (car) – please see here for driver licence requirements and restrictions when operating under a Section 19 Standard Permit
+- Have a clean (in most cases just 3pts speeding is ok) full license with no medical restrictions (see here), 2 years minimum category B (car) or category D (minibus) – please see here for driver license requirements and restrictions when operating under a Section 19 Standard Permit

 - Agree to be peer vetted and given guidance.

 Any damage or mess to be paid for, our decision is final.